Josh-Ay/custom_automation/README.md

 - [Link to codebase](https://github.com/Josh-Ay/excel-automation)

 ### File extension rewriter
-A cross platform desktop GUI that helps to change the extension of multiple files in a folder.
+A cross platform desktop GUI that helps to change the extension of multiple files and nested files in a folder.
 - [Link to codebase](https://github.com/Josh-Ay/file-extension-rewriter)

 ### Udemy price tracker bot